torvalds/linux/Documentation/dev-tools/kgdb.rst

 Kdb is simplistic shell-style interface which you can use on a system console with a keyboard or serial console.
 You can use it to inspect memory, registers, process lists, dmesg, and even set breakpoints to stop in a certain location.
-Kdb is not a source level debugger, although you can set breakpoints and execute some basic kernel run control.
-Kdb is mainly aimed at doing some analysis to aid in development or diagnosing kernel problems.
+Kdb is analt a source level debugger, although you can set breakpoints and execute some basic kernel run control.
+Kdb is mainly aimed at doing some analysis to aid in development or diaganalsing kernel problems.
 You can access some symbols by name in kernel built-ins or in kernel modules if the code was built with ``CONFIG_KALLSYMS``.